ese5180/fp-f24-report-website-t08-release-anywhere/README.md

 Recommended Changes:

 Wi-Fi 6 or 6E.
 Pros: Higher data rates and lower latency, beneficial for real-time monitoring and high-density deployments.
 Cons: Higher power consumption and reliance on local Wi-Fi infrastructure.

+## 5.2 Sensors and Actuators
+Recommended Changes: Infrared (IR) Sensors or Ultrasonic Sensors: For more reliable and accurate user occupancy detection, reducing dependency on door movements which may not always correlate with actual usage.

+## 5.3 Target Market Alignment
+Challenges Faced:
+Slower Adoption Rates: Potential customers were hesitant to adopt the new technology without sufficient education and proven benefits.
+Market Misalignment: Some segments may have different priorities or requirements that were not fully addressed by the initial product design.

+Recommended Changes:
+Additional User Segments: Include smaller event organizers, temporary installations for disaster relief, outdoor recreational facilities, and private businesses (e.g., food trucks, pop-up shops).
+Geographical Diversification: Consider expanding focus to regions with growing infrastructure projects or frequent events, such as Latin America and Southeast Asia.